CarlesGomez/Interadstive/README.md

 Finally, you go close to the screen with the attached beacon and you can interact with it.

-In the demo, we adapted it to retail allowing the client to [segment and configure the ads](http://www.sompartyapp.com/smart_ads/) enable a personalized consumer shop experience.
+In the demo, we adapted it to retail allowing the client to [segment and configure the ads](http://www.sompartyapp.com/smart_ads/), enabling a personalized consumer shop experience.